frediff/ML-works/Regression/README.md

-The `Data.csv` file containing 294 rows and 10 columns
+The `data.csv` file containing 294 rows and 10 columns
 (`?` refers to not available value)
 The features that need to be considered are: